 LOTT Wastewater Resource Management Plan, 1999

-LOTT is a wastewater management partnership composed of representatives from Lacey, Olympia, Tumwater and Thurston County.
+LOTT is a wastewater management partnership composed of representatives from Lacey, Olympia, Tumwater, and Thurston County.
 LOTT manages wastewater treatment and disposal services for the urbanized northern part of Thurston County.
-LOTT=s most recent plan anticipates the increasing need for sewer capacity as the urbanized area develops.
+LOTT’s most recent plan anticipates the increasing need for sewer capacity as the urbanized area develops.
 The plan provides for periodic system expansion as the need arises, with “satellite” treatment plants throughout the service area, and reclamation and recharge as new disposal options for wastewater.
 Copies of the document are available from the LOTT offices in Olympia.
 (Resolution No. 12108, 12/20/99)

 South Thurston County Urban Growth Areas Abbreviated Coordinated Water System Plan, 2000

 This Plan (CWSP) was adopted by the Board of County Commissioners and the Washington Department of Health under the Public Water System Coordination Act (RCW 70.116.)
-The Plan applies to the urban growth areas of Yelm, Rainier, Tenino and Grand Mound.
+The Plan applies to the urban growth areas of Yelm, Rainier, Tenino, and Grand Mound.
 Through the CWSP, these UGAs are designated as “Critical Water Supply Service Areas”.
 The designation provides the city water systems (and County at Grand Mound) with priority to serve new development within their UGAs.
 A water service review process for new development is established in the Plan; Thurston County Environmental Health oversees this review process.
 The Plan also contains summary information on each water system.

 Salmon Creek Comprehensive Drainage Basin Plan, Phase II, Alternatives Analysis and Recommendations, 2004.